 b.
 Sandvine would use a combination of various methods for finding this outbound espionage data.
 Not all traffic generated by the gateway itself would be related to espionage; it could be vendor call home data for monitoring purposes, licensing information, etc. But such traffic would be controlled, in order not to generate false positives.
 The main technique used would be comparing the traffic south of the gateway A to north of the gateway B. Any traffic in B, which is not in A, would be highly suspicious.
 Correlating traffic at the application, flow, and subscriber levels is where Sandvine’s Active Network Intelligence really shines.

 Sandvine can help provide peace of mind about what is happening in your network.
 We can deliver in terms of our traditional role of identifying how your network is delivering service to your subscribers, and also confirming that your network is secure from outside influences.
-If you are interested in exploring this as a way to protect your network infrastructure, please feel to reach out and let us know.
+If you are interested in exploring this as a way to protect your network infrastructure, please feel free to reach out and let us know.